peoples-cloud/pc/README.md

 basically, if you don't trust the people you will join the swarm with - **don't run this**

 ### how do i use it
+first make sure you have fulfilled all the requirements (ipfs/docker/go)

-in one terminal window do:
+then, in a terminal window, do:
 `go run pc.go daemon config.toml`

 in another terminal window you can now issue commands to the daemon: